Videos: What To Do With Them

 Making annual timelines

 Another option is a highlight reel.
-This is like the annual reel, only shorter, where much more is edited out and the focus is on key moments or the “best of” within the specific time frame.
-Music and titles applied to the intro and outro will add a fun, dynamic feel to the piece.
+This is like the annual reel, only shorter, where more is edited and the focus is on key moments within the specific time frame.
+Music and titles applied to the intro and outro can add a fun, dynamic feel to the piece.

-Last, you can make shorter video clips similar to what Apple offers through their use of “Memories” in your camera roll.
-These are clips that feature music throughout, and use a mix of still photos and motion, and are more sentimental in feel.
-The difference between what we’ve created for clients from what Apple does?
-Customization vs AI.
-We thoughtfully edit the collection, finding the right piece of music to accompany the video.
-We create custom intro title cards and find the perfect balance between still photos and videos.
+Last, you can make shorter video clips – similar to what Apple offers through their use of “Memories” in your camera roll.
+These are clips that feature music throughout, and use a mix of still photos and motion.
+They’re more sentimental in feel.

 If you find you love the video editing process, you can always level up by learning Apple’s Final Cut Pro.
 There’s also Adobe Premier Pro, which is the cross-platform industry standard for professional video editing.
 But neither is free.
 Keep in mind you will need to be working on a computer that isn’t too old or outdated as the processor will need to handle the workload.
 Video files can be quite large, and older systems can quickly become bogged down.
 Also, the more RAM you have, the better.